niqdev/devops/docs/_scala.md

 * companion object
 * a **variadic function** accepts zero or more arguments
 * algebraic data type (ADT)

+an API should form an algebra — that is, a collection of data types, functions over these data types, and importantly, laws or properties that express relationships between these functions

 * volatile
 * compare and swap
 * javap